 I have been working in film and television for more than twenty years and have directed many films that have been shown in the UK and around the world.
 I began my career working in the Arts Department at BBC Television.
 I have been freelance for more than fifteen years and have worked for both the BBC and Channel 4.
 I have made many single broadcast documentaries on a range of arts subjects but have also retraced the footsteps of Cortes in Mexico for a feature length C4 history special and have crossed the Sahara with desert nomads.
-Most recently I have made drama docs for the Museum of Islamic Art and the Qatar Foundation broadcast on Qatar TV on Qatar National Day and used across many platforms in the country.
-I have also been developing other UK based projects.
-I am passionate about making beautifully crafted, intelligent documentaries but am also keen to pursue more drama work.
-Download my full CV here.
+I have made £1m plus drama docs for the Museum of Islamic Art and the Qatar Foundation broadcast on Qatar TV on Qatar National Day and used across many platforms in the country.
+I am passionate about making beautifully crafted, intelligent documentaries but am also developing drama projects.

 I am a passionate and committed cameraman with many years experience in several different fields.